rudranaidu/ML_MathematicalFoundations/10_ELBO_Optimization_and_Expectation_Maximization.md

 J_\theta(Q)
 $$

-Notice that ELBO depends on two things:
+ELBO depends on:

-1. the model parameters $\theta$
+1. Model parameters $\theta$
-2. the variational distribution $Q(z|x)$
+2. Variational distribution $Q(z|x)$

-So both must be learned simultaneously.
+Both must be optimized.

 ---

 # 12. Variational Latent Posterior

+Prathosh refers to:

+$$
+Q(z|x)
+$$

-Prathosh calls $Q(z|x)$ the variational latent posterior.
+as the **variational latent posterior**.

 Why?

-Because:

-- it is a distribution
+- It is a probability distribution.
+- It approximates the true posterior.
-- it is optimized
+- It is optimized during learning.
-- optimization over functions or distributions belongs to variational calculus
+- Optimization over functions/distributions belongs to variational calculus.

-So the variational distribution is our approximation to the true posterior over the latent variable.

 ---

 # 13. The Most Important Result

-Every latent variable generative model solves:
+Every latent-variable generative model ultimately solves:

 $$
 (\theta^*,Q^*)